Grief in children

 - Reassure them that they will still be loved and taken care of.
-They may need very specific information, such as where they will live and who will care for them, to feel safe.
+If the child has lost a parent or caretaker, they’ll need very specific information, such as where they will live and who will care for them, to feel safe.

 - Show affection, support, and consistency.
-Let them know that you will be there to help as much as possible.
+Let them know that you’ll be there to help as much as possible.
 Be sure they have people in their lives they can count on.

 - Tell them how you feel, using words they’ll understand and in a way that won’t be overwhelming.
 For example, it’s OK to let them know that you hurt too.
 If you try to hide your feelings, they may think they shouldn’t share theirs.